gjcooper/VAULT/01_articles/hedge2018reliability.md

 There is a definite call for further work on solving this issue, and a request to aim for a more thoughtful approach to selecting experimental paradigms when investigating individual differences.

-A lot of this does bear on the goals of the [[Hypatia Work|Hypatia Health beta]] app as the goal of looking at differences over time or between people in treatment groups means we want to be careful to be able to reliably detect those differences.
+A lot of this does bear on the goals of the [[Hypatia Health|Hypatia Health beta]] app as the goal of looking at differences over time or between people in treatment groups means we want to be careful to be able to reliably detect those differences.

 %% end notes %%